-- 5. Communications or control circuits to synchronize simultaneous closure of the shore isolation valves (SIVs) with the shut down of loading pumps (N). - 6.
+- 4. Multiple actuation stations installed at strategic locations, so that one such station is located more than 100 ft from areas classified as Class I, Group D, Division 1 or 2 [8.7].
+Actuation stations shall be wired in parallel to achieve redundancy and arranged so that fire damage to one station will not disable the ESD system (N). - Communications or control circuits to synchronize simultaneous closure of the shore isolation valves (SIVs) with the shut down of loading pumps (N). - 6.
 A manual reset to restore the ESD system to an operational state after each initiation (N). - 7.
 An alarm to indicate failure of the primary power source (N). - 8.
 A secondary (emergency) power source (N). - 9.
-Periodic testing of the system (N). - 10.
-Fire proofing of motors and control-cables that are installed in areas classified as Class I, Group D, Division 1 or 2 [8.7].
+Periodic testing of the system (N/E). - Fire proofing of motors and control-cables that are installed in areas classified as Class I, Group D, Division 1 or 2 [8.7].
 Fire proofing shall, at a minimum, comply with the recommendations of API Publication 2218 (see Section 6 of [8.8]) (N).

-3108F.3.3 Shore Isolation valves (SIV).
+3108F.3.3 Shore Isolation Valves (SIV).
 Shore isolation valve(s) shall:

-- 1. Be located onshore for each cargo pipeline.
-All SIVs shall be clustered together, for easy access (N). - 2.
-Be clearly identified together with associated pipeline (N/E).
+1. Be located onshore for each cargo pipeline.
+All SIVs shall be clustered together, for easy access (N).

-- 3. Have adequate lighting (N/E). - 4.
+- 2. Be clearly identified together with associated pipeline (N/E). - 3.
+Have adequate lighting (N/E). - 4.
 Be provided with communications or control circuits to synchronize simultaneous closure of the ESD system with the shut down of loading pumps (N). - 5.
 Have a manual reset to restore the SIV system to an operational state after each shut down event (N). - 6.
 Be provided with thermal expansion relief to accommodate expansion of the liquid when closed.
 Thermal relief piping shall be properly sized and routed around the SIV, into the downstream segment of the pipeline or into other containment (N/E).